-But again, workers compensation will not likely be awarded in a cases where participation in a recreational activity is voluntary and the employer receives no benefit at all from the activity.
+But again, workers compensation will not likely be awarded in cases where participation in a recreational activity is voluntary, and the employer receives no benefit at all from the activity.

 In almost all cases, an employee will be covered by workers compensation when the employee is injured due to street traffic while in the course of his employment.

 It does not matter if the employee's work requires his or her presence in the street continually, or only occasionally, or even only on the one occasion on which the employee is injured.

 Risks from street traffic arise out of the employment irrespective of the nature of the employee's work, so long as the employee's duties called him or her to the place of the accident at the time it happened.

 So the only possible question is whether the employee was acting within the course of the employment when he or she was injured in the street.